Saptarshi-max/saptarshi-max.github.io/resources.md

 ## My Study Logs

-Learning is like an endless adventure, you know?
-It's a lifelong thing that keeps getting cooler.
-But you wanna know what really rocks?
-Sharing the good stuff!
+Learning is like an endless adventure, It's a lifelong thing that keeps getting cooler.
 That's where I spill the tea on my notes and study vibes.
 Dive in, and let's nerd out together!

 > 🗒️ Here are the subcategories of my blog posts which consists of my own personal learning notes (Some in PDF).
 Feel free to download, share or customise  ...